JoshSJKim/FCC---JS-Algorithms-and-Data-Structures-Projects/README.md

 console.log(checkCashRegister(3.26, 100, [["PENNY", 1.01], ["NICKEL", 2.05], ["DIME", 3.1], ["QUARTER", 4.25], ["ONE", 90], ["FIVE", 55], ["TEN", 20], ["TWENTY", 60], ["ONE HUNDRED", 100]]));
 ```

+- I have a feeling that it has something to do with the condition defined in the `while` loop.
+- I have to think through the logic of the code from the top and see what's causing the error.